Ben-Voris/Hunters-Island-2025/Hunters-Island-2025.md

 The drive to Crane Lake was easy, except for construction around Duluth.

-At the marina, we unloaded our gear into Zup's boat, put our canoe on its rack and let them tie it down, and arranged parking.
-Then we and another two groups departed for Canadian customs.
+At the Crane Lake marina, we unload our gear into Zup's boat, I put our canoe on the boat, and Royce arranges parking.
+With us and two other groups on board, the boat departs for Canadian customs.

 ![Royce in Zup's boat on the way to Canadian customs 2025-08-05 15:56](./attachments/202508051556-000.jpeg "Royce in Zup's boat on the way to Canadian customs 2025-08-05 15:56")

 Clearing customs was painless.
 Two agents met us on their dock on Sandpoint Lake.
-One checked Royce's and my passports, briefly chatted with us, and waved off that we were slightly over our duty-free liquor allowance.
+One agent checked Royce's and my passports, briefly chatted with us, and waved off that we were slightly over our duty-free liquor allowance.
 The rest of the passengers were handled equally expeditiously, and we were on our way to Zup's on Lac la Croix.

 There are two mechanized (rail) portages between Crane Lake and Lac la Croix: the Loon Falls Portage (Little Vermillion Lake to Loon River) and the Beatty Portage (Little Loon Lake to Lac la Croix).
-Years ago, Dwight and I paddled to the Beatty Portage because I thought the name was fun.
-Now, I’ve seen the Loon River Portage, and, for the first time, both both railroads in operation.
+Years ago, Dwight and I paddled to the Beatty Portage because I thought the name was fun and for for something to do.
+This trip is the first time I’ve seen the railroads in operation, and the first time I've seen the Loon River Portage.

 ![Beatty rail Portage for Loon Falls 2025-08-05 16:38](./attachments/202508051638-001.jpeg "Beatty rail Portage for Loon Falls 2025-08-05 16:38")

 Royce is very happy that Zup's has cold beer.
-Dinner was minestrone soup, pasta salad, generous slices of a well-prepared prime rib, baked potato, bacon-wrapped asparagus, with carrot cake for dessert.
+Dinner was minestrone soup, pasta salad, generous slices of a well-prepared prime rib, baked potato, bacon-wrapped asparagus, and carrot cake for dessert.

-Our server was a young woman from New Zealand.
-She told us that she works a similar operations year-round, but alternates between northern and southern hemisphere, so that she never works in winter weather.
+Our server was a young woman from New Zealand who told us that she works at similar operations year-round, but that she moves between northern and southern hemisphere, because she doesn't like winter.

 ![Table for two at Zup's 2025-08-05 18:03](./attachments/202508051803-000.jpeg "Table for two at Zup's 2025-08-05 18:03")

 After dinner, a boat took us to a room on another island.
-A small group was cleaning fish on the dock.
+When we arrived, a small group was cleaning fish on the dock.

-The room leaned run-down Motel 6, but was acceptable.
+The room had a run-down Motel 6 vibe, but was acceptable.
 We were surprised at the lack of potable water.
 Fortunately, I'd filled our bottles at the dining hall.

 ![Royce in room at Zup's 2025-08-05 19:53](./attachments/202508051953-000.jpeg "Royce in room at Zup's 2025-08-05 19:53")

-As we head to bed, mosquitoes are starting to bite, and rain is threatening.
+We headed to bed when the mosquitoes started to bite.
+Rain is threatening.

 ## 2025-08-06 Day 1: Bottle Portage on Lac la Croix to island N of Saturday Bay Crooked Lake

 Lac la Croix, Bottle Lake, Iron Lake, Crooked Lake.
 11.1 miles.

-### 2025-08-06T17:53:31-05:00 (48.20686, -91.84773) 1244 feet Camp on Crooked Lake

-We've been in camp for an hour or so.
-I used the inReach to let the home front know that we are here and that we are safe.

 Zup's picked us up promptly at 6:30.
-After breakfast, at around 9:00, they dropped us off at Bottle Portage.

-Before they were were dropped off at Black Robe Portage, we shared the boat with a family that was taking their first canoe trip.
+Until they were were dropped off at the Black Robe Portage, we shared the boat with a family that was taking their first canoe trip.
 Mom was *way* out of her comfort zone but was being brave&mdash;her first time in a boat was her trip to Zup's, yesterday.
 She took her first swim lessons to prepare for this trip.
 Dad had been on canoe fishing trips before but had not led one.
 The daughter, who I guessed to be about 10, was all in on whatever dad was doing.
 Grandma and grandpa seemed bemused.
 Based on his gear choices, mom's brother seemed to think he would be lounging on a beach.
 Their tent was huge and was meant for car camping&mdash;it even included a porch.
-It's case had little wheels that might've been appropriate for a paved campground but not for even the best of portages.
+Its case had little wheels that might've been appropriate for a paved campground but not for even the best of portages.
 As I understood them, their plan was to put six people in one large canoe and to tow a solo canoe, which would hold their gear.
 I wish them well.

+We were dropped off at at Bottle Portage at around 9:00.

+### 2025-08-06T17:53:31-05:00 (48.20686, -91.84773) 1244 feet Camp on Crooked Lake

+We've been in camp for an hour or so.
+I used the inReach to let the home front know that we are here and that we are safe.

 This year, Royce is experimenting with using trekking poles on the portages.
 So far, he feels they help.